AppFair/appfair.github.io/index.md

 The "App Fair" is the reference implementation of the fair-ground system, and is implemented as a set of GitHub repositories, workflows, and policies for cataloging the build artifacts of the app forks.
 The configuration for the App Fair is defined primarily in the [appfair/App.git](https://github.com/appfair/App.git) repository, which additionally acts as the base repository to be forked by app developers.

-### Introduction: the FAIR process
+### Introduction: the fairground process

 <img align="left" width="450" alt="Diagram of the App Fair process" src="assets/fairground.svg" />

-"Fork-Apply/Integrate-Release" (FAIR) describes the stages of creating, developing, building, and distributing an app.
+The fairground process consists of the stages of creating, developing, building, and distributing an app.
-The "Fork" and "Apply" parts are handled by you, the developer: a fork is created from the base [`/appfair/App.git`](https://github.com/appfair/App.git) repository, and in that fork you develop your app.
+The creation, development, and release is handled by you, the developer: a fork is created from the base [`/appfair/App.git`](https://github.com/appfair/App.git) repository, and in that fork you develop your app.
 Once you enable GitHub actions for your fork, your app will be automatically built and released whenever you push a semantic version tag to your fork's repository.
 Since this fork is under the control of the developer, the fork is considered "untrusted", in that the app binary artifact that is built and released has no security or safety guarantees.